-From time to time, Merriman Curhan Ford & Co. and Dawson James Securities, Inc. and their affiliates may in the future provide investment banking, commercial banking and financial advisory services to us, for which they may in the future receive, customary fees.
-Other than the foregoing, Merriman Curhan Ford & Co. and Dawson James Securities, Inc. do not have any material relationship with us or any of our officers, directors or controlling persons, except with respect to their contractual relationship with us entered into in connection with this offering.
+From time to time, Merriman Curhan Ford & Co. and its affiliates may in the future provide investment banking, commercial banking and financial advisory services to us, for which they may in the future receive, customary fees.
+Other than the foregoing, Merriman Curhan Ford & Co. does not have any material relationship with us or any of our officers, directors or controlling persons, except with respect to its contractual relationship with us entered into in connection with this offering.